Our Complaints Policy

 In the unlikely event that you are not satisfied with the final response you receive from us, having exhausted our own complaints process, you may contact the Legal Ombudsman using the following contact details:

-Complaints to the Legal Ombudsman must usually be made within six months of the date of our final decision on your complaint and within 12 months of you believing that there is an issue that warrants a complaint.
+Complaints to the Legal Ombudsman must usually be made within six months of the date of our final response to your complaint and one year from the date of the act or omission being complained about, or one year from the date when you should have realised that there was cause for complaint.
 For further information, you should contact the Legal Ombudsman.

 As well as the Legal Ombudsman, there are other compliant bodies known as Alternative Dispute Resolution who are competent to deal with complaints in relation to legal services, subject to all parties to the complaint agreeing to use the scheme.